-If you’re interested in a career in finance, you’ve probably heard about opportunities in both bookkeeping and accounting.
-While there is some overlap, they are distinct professions with different responsibilities and career progression.
+If you’re interested in a career in accounting, you’ve probably heard about opportunities in both bookkeeping and accounting.
+While there is some overlap, they are both distinct professions with different responsibilities and career progression.
 We’ve put together everything you need to know about the difference between bookkeeping and accounting, and the key bookkeeping and accounting qualifications that will help you advance into your chosen career.

 What is bookkeeping?

-To start with, let’s take a look at the dictionary definition of bookkeeping: Bookkeeping is “the skill or occupation of maintaining accurate records of business transactions”.
+The dictionary definition of bookkeeping is defined as “the skill or occupation of maintaining accurate records of business transactions”.

-The central responsibility of a bookkeeper is to accurately record financial data, ensuring that entries are correct on a daily basis, keeping a log of all transactions in the day books.
-They record and calculate income and expenses, undertaking activities in support of this.
+The main function of a bookkeeper’s role is to accurately record financial data, ensuring that entries are correct on a daily basis, keeping a log of all transactions in the day books.
+They record and calculate income and expenses, raise purchase invoices, make bank transactions, and create sales invoices.

 What is accounting?